-You’ve probably heard about the “Dark Web” before, but what does the term actually mean?
-Criminals use the dark web for various illegal activities, but what exactly is it?
+You’ve probably heard about the “Dark Web” before, but what does the term mean?
+Criminals use the dark web for illegal activities, but what exactly is it?
 Is your data for sale to the highest bidder on a shady underground website?
 Do you need to worry about the dark web?

 What is the Dark Web?